-Why Should I Join Teen Volunteer Corps?
+Why Should I Volunteer?

 Be part of a community of awesome teens

-- Make a difference in your community
+Make a difference in your community

-- Try new things and develop leadership skills
+Try new things and develop leadership skills

-- Earn community service hours for high school
+Earn community service hours for high school

-- Gain experience for a job
+Gain experience for a job

-- Successful volunteers may ask for scholarship or reference letters
+Successful volunteers may ask for scholarship or reference letters

-- Volunteer to help us run our makerspace, "The Wave."
-As a WaveMaker, you will help us run our community makerspace by checking in users, assisting users with makerspace equipment, teaching users about the equipment, and troubleshooting equipment as needed.
-You will also be responsible for knowing all makerspace policies and either enforcing them or seeking support of a supervisor, as needed.
+This is a great fit for you if you're a tech whiz or enjoy learning new skills (and sharing new skills with others!).
+As a WaveMaker, you will staff The Wave, our community Makerspace by checking in users, assisting users with makerspace equipment, and troubleshooting equipment as needed.
+You will also be responsible for knowing all makerspace policies and either enforcing them or seeking support of the Teen Services & Makerspace Librarian, as needed.
 All WaveMakers get the opportunity to develop tech skills including, but not limited to, working with 3D printers and 3D modeling, designing and making projects on the Cricut, coding, podcasting, GoPros, Adobe Creative Cloud, and more.

 As a teen volunteer, you are expected to...

-- Be willing to grow and try new things.
+Be willing to grow and try new things.
 We have a constantly growing and changing environment at the library, which means that although we often have regular and structured activities, there are often small projects or initiatives that come up, such as special projects to shift the collection, or prepping for special events.

-- Be polite and respectful to everyone.
+Be polite and respectful to everyone.
 Library staff, patrons, and fellow volunteers all deserve a welcoming and safe environment.
 Volunteers are part of the team at the library and are expected to demonstrate positive and affirming behavior.

-- Ask for help.
+Ask for help.
 If you don't know how to do something or how to respond to a situation, ask!
 Also remember that you matter.
 If there is something you need, speak up and let us know.